redradishtech/KioskMaker/docs/docs/build.md

 ![](img/vbox_created.png)

+Kick off the installation:

 ![](img/alma_grub.png)

-After kicking off the installation, no further interaction should be required from you.
+No further interaction should be required from you.
 The installation should automatically start:
 ![](img/alma_installing.png)

 Once the installer completes you can reboot, and the VM should boot into a terminal prompt.
 You now have a clean AlmaLinux ready to be turned into a kiosk.